AhKose/Refactoring_LLM/README.md

 ## ✉️ Contact & Citation

-If you utilize this dataset or replication package in your research, please refer to the associated workshop paper.
+If you utilize this dataset or replication package in your research, please refer to the associated workshop paper "Ref_and_Name_of_Study".
 For inquiries regarding dataset integrity, please open an Issue in this repository.